Of all the various hats that I've worn in this life, the one I identify myself

-When we moved here and I began to dig the beds and plant the garden my channeling ability allowed me to do it under the direction of the Devas and Nature Spirits associated with this piece of land.
+When we moved there and I began to dig the beds and plant the garden my channeling ability allowed me to do it under the direction of the Devas and Nature Spirits associated with this piece of land.
 I was their hands, their human emissary, in an effort to bring balance and peace to the land.
 This kind of relationship makes it a little difficult to have proud ownership of the design and decisions since mostly I wasn't the one doing the design or making the decisions.
 I was simply following their instructions.
 Admittedly I have always had the right of refusal.
 I don't get up in the middle of the night to plant things.
 I don't plant things that we don't like to eat or that I think are ugly or a real pain in the neck to tend.
 Once balance was pretty much achieved after about 10 years, I was given free rein to plant what I pleased--with the exception of trees which I still ask about before planting.

 The garden has become a magnet for birds and critters both the tame and wild variety.
 It is their haven as it is mine.